 Automated License Plate Recognition (ALPR) is an image processing technology that involves the use of Optical Character Recognition (OCR), cameras, and data processors.
 It is used to read, identify and store images of vehicle registration plates by using closed-circuit cameras, road rule enforcement cameras, or those specifically designed for the purpose.

 The camera, which is an important component of the system uses a series of algorithm-driven image manipulation techniques to detect and enhance the image of the number plate.
 OCR is then used to extract the alphanumeric information of the number plate.
 The illumination, which in most cases is infrared, controls the intensity of light and allows round-the-clock operations.
 The frame grabber acts as an interface between the camera and the hardware running the LPR application, allowing the software to read the information contained in the image for processing and storing it.

-With technology advancing at a breakneck pace, the components of the LPR system have immensely improved.
+With technology advancing at a breakneck pace, the components of the LPR parking have immensely improved.
 Today, the industry has evolved beyond cameras where recognition is possible with sensors and cellular devices.